 - Battery Lead Inner Sleeves

 1. Battery Lead Inner Sleeves

 The inner sleeves in the battery lead are most likely damaged or bent slightly.
-If this is the case this can happen by the battery lead cable having been pulled while still plugged into the socket, (a very common error).
+If this is the case this can happen because the battery lead cable has been pulled while still plugged into the socket, (a very common error).

-SOLUTION: A new replacement battery lead cable – available in the online store (item SKU 101).3 pin Connection Socket
+SOLUTION: A new replacement battery lead cable – is available in the online store (item SKU 101).3-pin Connection Socket

 2. Battery Connector Socket 3 Pin Damage